 Texas Governor Greg Abbott

-Governor Abbott and his wife, Cecilia, a former teacher and principal, and the first Hispanic First Lady of Texas, were married in 1982.
-Their daughter, Audrey, is a college student.
+Governor Abbott and his wife, Cecilia, a former teacher and principal, and the first Hispanic First Lady of Texas, were married in 1981.
+Their daughter, Audrey, works in the music industry.